earthoul/papyri-negimariae-magicae/README.md

 - Contains reconstructions of incantations, marked with an asterisk (\*), based on *Negima!* fandom.
 (Hope they'll get official transcriptions someday!)

 ## Compatibility
-The source code is currently compatible with LuaLaTeX & [Libertinus](https://github.com/alerque/libertinus), both bundled in TeX Live.
+The source code is currently compatible with LuaLaTeX & [Libertinus](https://github.com/alerque/libertinus) as well as the package dependencies (see the preamble of the TeX file), all bundled in TeX Live.
+It also contains CJK characters handled by [LuaTeX-ja](https://www.ctan.org/pkg/luatexja) & runs custom Lua scripts.

 ## License(s)
 MIT.
 The compiled PDF will also contain: